Brave New World (role-playing game): Game system

-Secrets of the setting
+Setting

-Brave New World books always were intentionally vague about some parts of the setting, implying that there were mysteries that the general public (and player characters) would not know about.
+The Brave New World books always were intentionally vague about some parts of the setting, implying that there were mysteries that the general public (and player characters) would not know about.
 The truth to these elements was revealed in the "Guide's Handbook" part of each book.
 Elements of the setting that were planned, but never published, were revealed on the author's web site in 2004, providing a much clearer picture of the Brave New World setting.

 The most important secret was that President Kennedy was dead.
 He really was killed by assassins in 1963.
 The man who calls himself John F. Kennedy is actually "Facade", an Alpha shapeshifter who Superior convinced to temporarily impersonate the President to allow for a more orderly transfer of office.
 Facade was not about to give up the most powerful office in the world so lightly, though.

 Famous Defiance martyr "Patriot", supposedly executed by the government, was secretly rescued by the Defiance and living in hiding, with the Defiance unwilling to reveal he was alive and lose a powerful martyr, and the government being unwilling to admit that one of their biggest enemies was forcibly rescued from New Alcatraz.

 The reason that the USSR did not fall and that coups have failed is that the Premier is a Delta himself, with superhuman healing as his power.
 Whenever he is poisoned or shot, he recovers within moments.
 China actually does have as many Deltas as other nations, but it keeps their existence a closely guarded secret, preserving an illusion of scarcity.

 Alphas and Deltas got their power from being descended from extra-dimensional entities.
 In other universes, the laws of physics were different, allowing beings to fly, or shoot beams of energy, or be incredibly strong.
 When they traveled from universe to universe, they were sometimes mistaken for gods, like they were on Earth.
 They interbred with the native humans, before being chased away by mysterious "multiversal police" who were an order of being far more powerful, "Omegas", who were as far above Alphas as Alphas were from Deltas.
 The Multiversal police considered it a serious crime to visit universes that did not natively have superpowers, as it seriously damages the fabric of reality to use superpowers in a world that isn't able to support them.